scott-linder/irsh/README.md

 verbatim to the IRC server.
 For example, `bin/join` sends `JOIN #channel\r\n` by writing to `var/cmd`.

-It is the command's responsibility to ensure undue access is not granted to the user.
+It is each command's responsibility to ensure undue access is not granted to the user.
 Specifically, path arguments which are accepted by the command *must* be filtered through `lib/path`, and care must be taken when invoking other commands that arguments which might be interpreted as flags are not.